karmaniverous/blog/_posts/2024-09-02-some-words-on-linkedin.md

 As a software developer, I'm allergic to WET work. _WET_ being the opposite of [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself): _Don't Repeat Yourself_ is a core principle in software engineering.
 It REALLY runs across the grain to post the same content twice!

 But I think I can make it make sense by thinking in terms of process.
-My blog is where I post drafts, and iterate on them until I've ironed out the kinds.
+My blog is where I post drafts, and iterate on them until I've ironed out the kinks.
 LinkedIn is where I post the final, polished version.
 So the blog is a _workbench_, and LinkedIn is a _showroom_.

 The key is that I need not to care that all my real traffic & interaction will be on LinkedIn, not my blog.
 But since I'm not trying to monetize my blog, and I'm not really getting any traffic there anyway, _sama sama_.